Run a Wallaroo Application in Docker

 Check Out Some Metrics

-Once the sender has successfully connected, if you visit the Metrics UI, the landing page should show you that the "Celsius to Fahrenheit" application has successfully connected.
+Once the application has successfully initialized, the internal test generator source will begin simulating inputs into the system.
+If you visit the Metrics UI, the landing page should show you that the "Alerts" application has successfully connected.

-If your landing page resembles the one above, the "Celsius to Fahrenheit" application has successfully connected to the Metrics UI.
+If your landing page resembles the one above, the "Alerts" application has successfully connected to the Metrics UI.

 Now, let's have a look at some metrics.
-By clicking on the "Celsius to Fahrenheit" link, you'll be taken to the "Application Dashboard" page.
+By clicking on the "Alerts" link, you'll be taken to the "Application Dashboard" page.
 On this page you should see metric stats for the following:

 - a single pipeline: